 - It’s not cool to make gumbo on Monday because that day is reserved for red beans and rice.

 - Tomatoes are a super contentious topic.
-I added tomatoes to my not-gumbo and most people went OFF on me but a healthy minority were also saying tomatoes are fine.
-It’s a cajun vs creole thing.
+I added tomatoes to my not-gumbo and most people went off on me but a healthy minority also insisted tomatoes were fine.
+It’s a Cajun vs Creole thing.

 - Beans never go in gumbo.
-This, along with lacking an element of the trinity, was the main downfall of my non-gumbo abomination.
+This, along with lacking an element of the trinity, was the main downfall of my first “attempt” at gumbo.

 Feel free to contact me for sources on the nutritional and carbon emissions information presented here.
 Note that I am not a nutritionist and guidelines on this page are provided for informational purposes only.